eeevans/setup_linuxviewer/README.md

 This is a set of scripts to setup a dev environment capable of building [LinuxViewer](https://github.com/CarloWood/linuxviewer) on Windows WSL2 Ubuntu 20.04.
 It has been tested on Windows 10 and 11.
+It is possbible that additional or fewer may be needed for a bare-metal or VM install.

 It is being developed on Arch linux and has some steps to install prereqs and build on Debian/Ubuntu and also Arch.
 Following the instructions for